 When we define concrete computations and the vehicles that they manipulate, we need not consider all of their specific physical properties.
 We may consider only the properties that are relevant to the computation, according to the rules that define the computation.
 A physical system can be described more or less abstractly.
 According to the mechanistic account, an abstract description of a physical system is not a description of an abstract object but rather a description of a concrete system that omits certain details.
 Descriptions of concrete computations and their vehicles are sufficiently abstract as to be defined independently of the physical media that implement them in particular cases.
-Because of this, the mechanistic account calls concrete computations and their vehicles ‘medium-independent’.
+Because of this, concrete computations and their vehicles are sometimes said to be ‘medium-independent’.

 In other words, a vehicle is medium-independent just in case the rules (i.e., the input-output maps) that define a computation are sensitive only to differences between portions of the vehicles along specific dimensions of variation — they are insensitive to any more concrete physical properties of the vehicles.
 Put yet another way, the rules are functions of state variables associated with a set of functionally relevant degrees of freedom, which can be implemented differently in different physical media.
 Thus, a given computation can be implemented in multiple physical media (e.g., mechanical, electro-mechanical, electronic, magnetic, etc.), provided that the media possess a sufficient number of dimensions of variation (or degrees of freedom) that can be appropriately accessed and manipulated and that the components of the mechanism are functionally organized in the appropriate way.